Tools for Saving: Using Prepaid Accounts to Set Aside Funds

 The results emerging from this pilot suggest that incentivizing prepaid card customers to save, and providing an opportunity for them to do so using a savings feature that keeps funds dedicated for saving separate from those used for spending, could provide tangible financial benefits.
 Consumers in this pilot demonstrated a willingness to take up the savings feature, indicating interest in alternative savings vehicles, and some customers also reported actual changes in their financial behavior.

-Note: The views of this paper are that of the Bureau of Consumer Financial Protection.
-This is another in an occasional series of publications from the Bureau of Consumer Financial Protection’s Office of Research.
+Note: This is another in an occasional series of publications from the Bureau of Consumer Financial Protection’s Office of Research.
 These publications are intended to further the Bureau’s objective of providing an evidence-based perspective on consumer financial markets, consumer behavior, and regulations to inform the public discourse.

 Suggested Citation: Suggested Citation